inclusive-design/baby-bliss-bot/README.md

 All utility functions are in `utils` directory.

-### Scale down images (utils/scale_down_images.py)
+### Extract English Texts from Images (utils/extrat_english_texts.py)

-This script scales down JPG and PNG images in a directory to a specified size while maintaining their aspect ratios.
+This script uses OCR to extract English texts from images.
+It loops through all images in the given directory, extract English texts from each image.
+The extracted texts are saved in a txt file in the same filename and the same directory as its corresponding image.

-The output images are saved in a new directory.
-If the output directory doesn't exist, it will be created.
+Before extraction, the brightness of images are enhanced by the given enhance factor to increase the extraction accurance.
+If the factor is not provided, its default is 1.5.
+The experiment shows enhancing contrast and sharpness doesn't help.

 **Prerequisite**: Firstly install [`tesseract-ocr`](https://github.com/tesseract-ocr/tesseract)
 * On Unix, run: `sudo apt-get install tesseract-ocr`